Lars Kramm: Political work

 Lars Kramm was already active in the German Green Party.
 In his hometown of Essen, Kramm had been involved in the city executive board, as district group spokesman in Rellinghausen/Stadtwald and as a representative in different council committees.
 Kramm also served two terms as one of four permanent members of the German Greens' Federal Arbitration and Disciplinary Court.

 Lars Kramm was first elected as a Green Party councillor to City of York Council as one of three councillors for the Micklegate ward at the 2015 City of York Council election.
 He got 1,919 votes and ousted incumbent Councillor and Cabinet Member Dave Merrett.
 It was the first time that a Green councillor was elected to City of York Council in Micklegate, winning the ward from the Labour Party.

-Until its abolition in 2018, Kramm was the sole Green representative on the North Yorkshire Fire and Rescue Authority.

 Lars Kramm stood as a Green Party list candidate for Yorkshire and the Humber EU constituency in the 2019 European Parliament election in the United Kingdom.

 In the 2019 United Kingdom general election, Lars Kramm was selected as Green party parliamentary candidate for the York Outer constituency.
 York Green Party later offered not to bid for the York Outer seat if the Liberal Democrats and Labour agree to throw support behind a single candidate to beat pro-Brexit incumbent MP Julian Sturdy.
 The Labour Party did not engage in the discussion, but controversially, Kramm later withdrew his candidacy as part of the Unite to Remain electoral pact to ensure not to split the remain vote and maximise the number of MPs elected who would oppose Brexit.